eventflow/EventFlow/README.md

   Additional information for each aggregate event, e.g. the IP of the user behind the event being emitted.
 EventFlow ships with several providers ready to use used.
+* [**Customize**](./Documentation/Customize.md): Almost every single part of EventFlow can be swapped with a custom implementation through the embedded IoC container.

 ## Full example
 Here's an example on how to use the in-memory event store (default)